 Create Monitoring Domain

 To create a monitoring domain in GigaVUE-FM:

-- 1. From the left navigation pane, select Inventory > VIRTUAL > OpenStack > Monitoring Domain.
+- 1. Go to Inventory > VIRTUAL > OpenStack, and then click Monitoring Domain.
 The Monitoring Domain page appears. - 2.
 On the Monitoring Domain page, click New.
 The Monitoring Domain Configuration page appears.